Cover crop: Pest management

-Some cover crops are used as so-called "trap crops", to attract pests away from the crop of value and toward what the pest sees as a more favorable habitat.
+Some cover crops are used as trap crops, to attract pests away from the crop of value and toward what the pest sees as a more favorable habitat.
 Trap crop areas can be established within crops, within farms, or within landscapes.
 In many cases, the trap crop is grown during the same season as the food crop being produced.
 The limited area occupied by these trap crops can be treated with a pesticide once pests are drawn to the trap in large enough numbers to reduce pest populations.
 In some organic systems, farmers drive over the trap crop with a large vacuum-based implement to physically pull the pests off the plants and out of the field.
 This system has been recommended for use to help control the lygus bugs in organic strawberry production.
 Another example of trap crops is nematode-resistant white mustard (Sinapis alba) and radish (Raphanus sativus).
 They can be grown after a main (cereal) crop and trap nematodes, for example, the beet cyst nematode and the Columbian root knot nematode.
 When grown, nematodes hatch and are attracted to the roots.
 After entering the roots they cannot reproduce in the root due to a hypersensitive resistance reaction of the plant.
 Hence the nematode population is greatly reduced, by 70–99%, depending on species and cultivation time.

 Other cover crops are used to attract natural predators of pests by imitating elements of their habitat.
 This is a form of biological control known as habitat augmentation, but achieved with the use of cover crops.
 Findings on the relationship between cover crop presence and predator–pest population dynamics have been mixed, suggesting the need for detailed information on specific cover crop types and management practices to best complement a given integrated pest management strategy.
-For example, the predator mite Euseius tularensis (Congdon) is known to help control the pest citrus thrips in Central California citrus orchards.
+For example, the predator mite Euseius tularensis is known to help control the pest citrus thrips in Central California citrus orchards.
 Researchers found that the planting of several different leguminous cover crops (such as bell bean, woollypod vetch, New Zealand white clover, and Austrian winter pea) provided sufficient pollen as a feeding source to cause a seasonal increase in E. tularensis populations, which with good could potentially introduce enough predatory pressure to reduce pest populations of citrus thrips.

+Cover crops have a role beyond just trap crops and habitat for natural enemies.
+Cover crops can contribute to pest management by improving soil health and disrupting pest and disease cycles.
+Grasses, legumes, and brassicas have been shown to reduce erosion, increase soil organic matter, and enhance microbial activity, supporting more resilient cash crops and reducing yield loss to insect pests and pathogens..
+Furthermore, intercropping and maintaining living cover between crop rows can be seen In several systems to promote abundance and diversity of natural predators, strengthening biological control..